umatrangolo/alertdispatcher/README.md

 # Alert Dispatcher

-AWS Lambda fn that forwards CloudWatch alerts delivered throught SNS events.
+CloudWatch to SNS integration.

 # Usage

 You need the following:

-1. The ARN of the SNS topic that will be used as a trigger of the lambda fn
+1. The ARN of the SNS topic used by your CloudWatch alarm for notifications.
 2. An IAM role allowing the lambda fn to execute Go code
-3. A Slack webhook that will be used to push message
+3. A Slack webhook that will be used to push message on your ch

 To install the fn the first time you can use (e.g.):